 Additional Information Regarding Physical Activity

-A National Sleep Foundation study recommends that most adults get between 7 and 9 hours of sleep each night.
-And older adults over 65 years of age should get between 7 and 8 hours each night.
-In addition to how much sleep you get, the QUALITY of sleep also matters.
 Your body has a natural circadian rhythm.
 This is your body’s internal “clock” that regulates your sleep-wake cycle.
 Getting regular, uninterrupted sleep each night is essential to health.
-According to the National Sleep Foundation, person’s who do not get consistent and appropriate amounts of sleep each night may be endangering their health.
+The National Sleep Foundation also stresses that people who do not get consistent and appropriate amounts of sleep each night may even be endangering their health (4).

-One tip recommends that you begin a pre-bedtime routine.
+One suggestion is to begin a pre-bedtime routine.
 This could include sipping on a cup of herbal tea that contains herbs known for their calming effects, such as chamomile, lavender, honeybush, valerian, or lemon balm.

 I recommend that you try one of the following great-tasting and relaxing Paromi Tea brand caffeine-free tea blends as part of your new bedtime routine:

 You should also mention any sleep issues or symptoms you may be having to your physician.
 Your symptoms may be related to sleep deprivation or a condition which may require the use of a CPAP machine during sleep.

 There is also a test called a sleep study which is performed in a controlled setting such as a hospital or sleep lab.
 This test analyzes sleep phases and can help diagnose sleep disorders.

-What’s interesting to note is that all 4 of the other areas mentioned in this article (#1- eating habits, #2- exercise, #4- smoking and #5- stress levels) all effect sleep pattern and quality.
-Which goes to show that these areas are all connected and provide a great deal of overall health benefits if worked on harmoniously.
+What’s interesting to note is that all four of the other healthy heart tips mentioned in this article (#1- eating habits, #2- exercise, #4- smoking and #5- stress levels) effect sleep pattern and quality.
+This goes to show that these areas are all connected and provide a great deal of overall health benefits if worked on harmoniously.

-The fourth thing you can do right now to support heart health is not going to apply to everyone reading this.
+The fourth healthy heart tip you can do right now to support heart health is not going to apply to everyone.
 I’m talking specifically to those who smoke.
 And it doesn’t matter what you smoke.
-If you smoke anything at all (cigarettes, cigars, marijuana, vape pens, etc., you are not only harming your lungs but also your heart.
+If you smoke anything at all (cigarettes, cigars, marijuana, vape pens, etc., you are not only harming your lungs, but also your heart.

 According to the Centers for Disease Control and Prevention, smoking: